-This section provides the basic system configuration which is frequently used before or after the measurement operation.
+This section provides you the basic system configuration which is frequently used before or after the measurement operation.
+Please refer to the description below to get a better user experience and ease your test and measurement.

 Power On and Preset Settings